mozilla-releng/relengdocs/software.rst

 ----------

 postrun.py is run after most jobs.
-It is reponsible for creating the text log for the job, uploading it to ftp, updating the `status database`_ and pushing the final notification events to pulse.
+It is reponsible for creating the text log for the job, uploading it to ftp, updating the :ref:`status database` and pushing the final notification events to pulse.

 http://hg.mozilla.org/build/buildbotcustom/file/default/bin/postrun.py